davidpallmann/hashnode-backups/clfe5r53t00030al13zjb5zkn.md

 ---

 It's commonly estimated that [75% of enterprise applications are .NET based](https://www.janbask.com/blog/why-net-is-the-most-used-platform-for-enterprise-application-development/).
 Since .NET has been around for over 20 years, that means most enterprises have a portfolio that includes legacy .NET applications.
 Below are 7 reasons why you should consider modernizing your .NET applications.
 Along the way, I'll share AWS tools and services that can help.
-To distingish between legacy .NET framework and modern .NET, I'll use the term **dotnet** to refer to open source, cross-platform .NET (formerly called .NET Core).
+To distinguish between legacy .NET framework and modern .NET, I'll use the term **dotnet** to refer to open source, cross-platform .NET (formerly called .NET Core).

 By modernizing, I include any of the following: porting your .NET Framework app to dotnet, migrating to cloud, moving to containers, using managed services, moving to open source platforms, moving to a microservices architecture, and going cloud-native and serverless.